Sections

 This means your content will be different from market to market, and your company will likely have a unique marketing strategy for each site.
 You might have different campaigns or blog posts with completely different key takeaways, for instance.

-In this scenario, you must be able—at least up to a point—to make customizations based on local needs, such as local festivities, holidays and more.
-You’ll need a website localization solution that can simplify this complex process for you.
+In this scenario, you must be able-at least up to a point-to make customizations based on local needs, such as local festivities, holidays and more.
+You'll need a website localisation solution that can simplify this complex process for you.

 Language-Level Differentiation